-Only a Council Officer can make an application for any of the Protection Orders, where the adult is at risk of serious harm, and the Council Officer is satisfied that all other options have been explored under the Act's principles of providing benefit to the adult and ensuring that the intervention is the least restrictive option.
+Only a Council Officer can make an application for any of the Protection Orders.
+To apply for a Protection Order, the Council Officer must provide evidence that the adult is at risk of 'serious harm.'
+The Council Officer should also be satisfied that all other options have been explored under the Act's principles of providing benefit to the adult and ensuring that the intervention is the least restrictive option.
 Advice and guidance should be sought from the council's legal advisor.